ZcmuAiLab/Wild2000/README.md

 ### Key Features
 - **Sample Size**: 2000 pairs samples, include models and cloth in the wild.
 - **Diverse Clothing Styles**: Includes a wide range of clothing categories such as tops, lowers, dresses, and accessories.
-- **Realistic Body Shapes and Poses**: Features various body shapes and natural poses to simulate real-world dressing scenarios.
 - **High-Resolution Images**: All samples are captured in high resolution to ensure detailed analysis.
-- **Annotations**: Each sample is annotated with detailed information, including clothing labels, body keypoints, and pose data.

 ### Sample Structure
 Each sample in the dataset is organized as follows: